Elabdera/port-scanner/README.md

 ## 🌟 Acknowledgments

-- To the pentesting community for sharing knowledge
+- To the Bash scripting community for their resources
-- To the creators of LinPEAS and LinEnum for inspiring this tool
+- To the creators of Nmap for inspiring this educational tool
-- To HackTheBox and TryHackMe for providing practice environments
+- To Hack4u for ethical pentesting training

 ---

-**Remember**: System knowledge is fundamental to security.
-Use this tool ethically and responsibly.
+**Remember**: Knowledge is power, but with great power comes great responsibility.
+Use this tool ethically and legally.

-*"Know your system, secure your system."*
+*"Hack the planet, but do it ethically."*